+{\it Challenge 2: handling unknown parameters appearing in the diffusion coefficient.} As pointed out by \cite{RobertsStramer}, the data augmentation algorithm degenerates if $\th$ appears in the diffusion coefficient as the quadratic variation of the full data $\int_0^T a_\th(t,X_t) \dd t$ forces the conditional distribution for the next iterate for $\th$ to be degenerate at the current value.
+Hence, iterates of $\th$ remain stuck at their initial value.
 The problem was solved in a discretised setting by both \cite{ChibPittShephard} and \cite{GolightlyWilkinsonChapter}.
 Rather than updating $\th$ conditional on the discretised diffusion bridge, they proposed updating $\th$ conditional on the increments of the Brownian motion driving the discretised diffusion bridge.
 This decouples the tight dependence between $\th$ and the diffusion bridge.
 However, as \cite{StramerBognar} point out ``While the promising GW approach can be applied to a large class of diffusions, it is not yet rigorously justified in the literature.''
 Put differently, whereas the GW (=Golightly-Wilkinson) approach works in the discretised setup, it gives no guarantee that it also works in the limit where the discretisation level tends to zero.